cdeccio/cougarnet/README.md

  - Address Objects.
 Each address object contains meta information about a given IP address on the system.
 Among the useful attributes are the
    following:
-   - `ifname` - the name of the interface on which the IP address is configured.
+   - `label` - the name of the interface on which the IP address is configured.
    - `address` - the string representation of the IP address.
    - `family` - the address family of the IP address.